All Episodes

 So there's no way for these cells to go through.

-But for the average person, think about what happens.
+You know that, but for the average person, think about what happens.

-If all of a sudden, the blood supply to your finger clots off because of these, you're going to have a ton of pain there.
+If all of a sudden the blood supply to your finger clots off because of these.

-It's like someone put a tourniquet in and blocked off the blood or to your ear or to your knee or some other part of your body, which is something that you've, I guess, gotten used to coping with because it must come up in unpredictable times.
+It's like someone put a tourniquet and blocked off the blood or to your ear or to your knee or some other part of your body, which is something that you've, I guess, gotten used to coping with because it must come up in unpredictable times.

 Yeah, I have a high tolerance for pain, but that's not always good because sometimes I don't realize how sick I am.

-So I've started paying more attention.
+So I've started paying more attention to my body now.

 Well, it's a good thing to do.

-And two, the thing is, these issues, most of us sort of sweep away, pretend it's not happening.
+And too, the thing is, these issues, most of us sort of sweep away, pretend it's not happening, and you become an advocate for people living with sickle cell.

-So for all those folks who want to understand, what's the secret to making it happen?
+So for all those folks who want to understand what's the secret to making it happen.

-I really mean this when I say when you think sick and talk sick, that negative energy, your mindset and your willpower to live is very important.
+I really mean this when I say when you think sick and talk sick, that negative energy, your mindset and your willpower to live is very important, but you have to be your own advocate because you're the only person that can convey what's going on.

 I'm not defined by that.